maresonsuresh/TauLeaping/README.md

 # TauLeaping

-Code used in my Tau Leaping for Stiff Systems notes
+Code used for Implicit Tau Leaping Research